Early Life

-Anu Aga was born on August 3, 1942, into a Parsi Zoroastrian family in Bombay (now Mumbai).
-She completed her Bachelor of Arts (B.A.) in Economics from St. Xavier's College, Mumbai, and later pursued a postgraduate degree in medical and psychiatric social work from the Tata Institute of Social Sciences (TISS), Mumbai.
-She was also a Fulbright Scholar, spending four months studying in the United States.
+Anu Aga was born on August 3, 1942, in Bombay (now Mumbai) to a Parsi Zoroastrian family.
+She graduated with a B.A. in Economics from St. Xavier's College, Mumbai, and later pursued post-graduation in medical and psychiatric social work from the Tata Institute of Social Sciences (TISS), Mumbai.
+She also was a Fulbright Scholar.

 Rise to Success